 To prevent these issues, make sure to rinse all equipment thoroughly before use and treat tap water with a water conditioner to remove harmful chemicals.

-See also How to fix high nitrite in fish tank
+See also How to set up a new fish tank

 In conclusion, cloudy water after a water change can be attributed to bacterial blooms, suspended particles, insufficient biological filtration, or improper water change techniques.
 By understanding these causes and taking appropriate measures, you can ensure a clear and healthy environment for your fish.